mbsaid/mbsaid.github.io/aboutme.md

+---
 layout: page
 title: post
-subtitle: Mohamed Said is MS-SEDA student at Arizona State University.
+subtitle: Code with ME
 ---

-My name is Mohamed I am graduate student at Arizona State University
+My name is Mohamed Said.
+I am

+- a PEDA student at Arizona
+-  program Offcier for SIDRA